imagej/imagej.github.io/_pages/plugins/trackmate/scripting/scripting.md

 For the example below to work for you, you will have to edit line 25 and put the actual path to your TrackMate file.

-{% include code org='fiji' repo='TrackMate' branch='master' path='scripts/ExampleScript_2.py' %}
+{% include code org='fiji' repo='TrackMate' branch='master' path='scripts/ExampleScript_ReadTrackMateFile.py' %}

-## Export spot, edge and track numerical features after tracking
+## Display spot, edge and track numerical features after tracking

 This example shows how to extract numerical features from tracking results.